 - 1. The student must have the knowledge and skills required to safely and effectively care for people who require medical care. - 2.
 The student enrolled in the Center for Education accepts accountability for patient care and safety upon acceptance of admission to the program. - 3.
 The student must notify faculty when health problems or medications may affect classroom or clinical performance, intellectually or physically.
 (See Student Handbook 3.0 and school catalog.) - 4.
-Students entering the first healthcare course of the program must provide the following forms completed as directed: - 3.1A Physical Examination Form - 3.1B Immunization Form - o 3.1B1 St. Mary's Center for Education Hepatitis B Vaccine Waiver (only when the student chooses to not or cannot take the Hepatitis B Series, has had the series but does not have immunity, or if the student is currently completing the series and has not shown immunity) - 3.1C Initial two-step PPD test for tuberculosis or an Interferon Gamma Release Assay (IGRA) result or documentation from a healthcare provider indicating the PPD status - 5.
-Thereafter, at the beginning of each academic year, the student must provide documentation of one-step PPD or an Interferon Gamma Release Assay (IGRA) - 6.
+Students entering the first healthcare course of the program must provide the following forms completed as directed: - 3.1A Physical Examination Form completed and submitted to the St. Mary's Center for Education (CFE) Admissions Office or the respective school's Coordinator. - 3.1B Immunizations and Health Records completed and uploaded to electronic database as indicated on acceptance letters. - 5.
+After initial requirements above are met, the student must provide documentation of one-step PPD or an Interferon Gamma Release Assay (IGRA) and upload the new result to the student's electronic database account at the beginning of each subsequent academic year. - 6.
 Students may apply for a leave of absence to give themselves time to receive treatment and improve their mental or physical health.
 (See Student Handbook 5.2.) - 7.
 Students may be required to provide evidence from their healthcare provider that the challenges of classroom and clinical laboratory experience will not negatively affect the student's health or the safety of patients.
-(See Student Handbook 3.1D Healthcare Provider Release Form.) - 8.
+(See Student Handbook 3.1C Healthcare Provider Release Form.) - 8.
 Students may be dismissed or suspended from the Center for Education if they are not able to provide safe patient care. - 9.
 Students should retain a copy of all completed health forms that are provided to the Center for Education.

-Revised: 5/02; 5/04; 5/05; 7/07; 4/08; 7/08; 11/08; 2/11; 9/13; 1/17; 9/17; 8/18; 6/22; 7/23
+Revised: 5/02; 5/04; 5/05; 7/07; 4/08; 7/08; 11/08; 2/11; 9/13; 1/17; 9/17; 8/18; 6/22; 7/23, 1/24